eminhuseynov/face2-client-library-sample/README.md

 Uses a couple of JS scripts to detect face at client side and crop using PHP.
 Copyrights of used libraries can be found in JS file headers.

-* P.S. the code is a complete mess, grateful if anybody wants to clean it up or even optimize
+* P.S.
+I know, the code is a complete mess, grateful if anybody wants to clean it up or even optimize